gphilipp/react-native-with-clojurescript/README.md

 ## Tips
+1. you can enable custom formatters in Chrome with [cljs-devtools](https://github.com/binaryage/cljs-devtools)
-1. Recently many dot-forms did not work for me because those required symbol instead of expression as a first argument in things like:
+2. Recently many dot-forms did not work for me because those required symbol instead of expression as a first argument in things like:

     ```clojure
     (.. (expr) -someAttr -anotherAttr)